doctorwong/automate-employee-manager/README.md

 ## Future Functionality

-To be aware of, but not currently implemented changes.
-Recent implementations are ~~displayed struck through~~
+To be aware of, but not currently implementedgit

 * ~~Phone numbers will be validated 10 digit, area code included, US phone numbers.~~
 * The Employee List will reside in a database and be accessed through API integration.